MrRobotGOD/HttpCanary-Backup/tutorials/en/install.md

 <br>

-####  5. Install parallel space (highly recommended for 7.0+ non-root devices)
+####  5. Install parallel space (highly recommended for Android versions 7.0 - 9.0 non-root devices)

 For non-root users whoes device system version is Android 7.0 and above, it's strongly recommended to install parallel space to assist packet capture.
-Devices with Android 5.0-6.0 can ignore this step.
+Devices with Android 5.0-6.0 and 10.0+ can ignore this step.

 **Attention：Parallel space does not support Android Q version**